 Journals Information for Authors and Reviewers

-Thanks for planning to publish your article in this journal (Inquiries Genes).
+Thanks for planning to publish your article in this journal (Inquiries Biochemistry).
 We are highly interested in publishing your valuable work.
 MANUSCRIPT PREPARATION

 Just like our readers, we treasure concision.
 Therefore, authors should put in tremendous efforts in ensuring that their manuscripts are as concise as possible without negatively affecting readability and comprehensibility.
 Strict limits on contents exist and are effective.
 No manuscript should exceed these limits.
 If you have difficulty staying within these limits, please, contact us (journals [@] oninquiries [.] com) before you submit your manuscript.
 Word Counts (Excluding Tables, Figures, and References)